 Set up cumulative reading types

-In Version 1.17, you can define up to three cumulative reading types in Helm CONNECT.
+You can define up to three cumulative reading types in Helm CONNECT.

 To set up cumulative reading types